eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/create-your-first-microservice-javascript.md

   return average(arr);
 }

-// This is basically our "entry point", provided to iofog.init() below function main() {
+// This is basically your "entry point", provided to iofog.init() below function main() {
   updateConfig();